- FOUNDATION SUBJECTS

 Angela, Mother of Gabriele

-Starting in 3rd Grade, students can study Spanish as an elective class.
-As all students do not have the same level in Spanish, Rochambeau offers three groups: Beginner, Intermediate and Advanced.
+Starting in 3rd Grade, students study Spanish in class.
+Different levels are taught as all students do not have the same level in Spanish

 This bilingual system, established in primary schools, welcomes French and foreign students in the same section.
 Students receive at least three hours of instruction per week in a foreign language: American English at Rochambeau.